 Dr. Christina Davy (PI).
-Trent University / Ontario Ministry of Natural Resources and Forestry.
+Assistant Professor, Carleton University.
 Christina’s research integrates disease ecology, behavioural ecology, and conservation genomics to inform the recovery of species at risk, especially bats, amphibians and reptiles.
 She serves on the Board of Directors for the Canadian Herpetological Society and as a jurisdictional member of the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).